MushrumStew/Dumbo/README.md

 # About Dumbo
 Dumbo is a virus similar to YouAreAnIdiot.
 Although, this virus is more tame and

 easy to close out of.
-This is a browser virus, this will not spread to your main pc, but for your own safety, we
+This is a browser virus, this will not spread to your main pc.
+But for your own safety, we

 recommend you use a virtual machine.